rdagger/Sabotage/README.md

     Scoring: Earn points by destroying helicopters, paratroopers, jets, and bombs.
     Shrapnel Effect: Explosion shrapnel can take out other aircraft and paratroopers.
-    Paratrooper Dynamics: Shoot the parachute to make a paratrooper fall.
-Free-falling paratroopers can eliminate those already on the ground.
+    Paratrooper Dynamics: Shoot parachutes to make a paratroopers fall.
+Free-falling paratroopers can eliminate those on the ground.
     Resource Management: Every bullet fired subtracts from your score, so aim and accuracy are crucial.
     Game Over Conditions:
         Four paratroopers land on one side of your bunker.
         A single paratrooper lands on the top of your bunker.
         A bomb lands on the turret.

-Default Controls
+Default Keyboard Controls

     Player 1 Button: Left CTRL
     Player 2 Button: A